Tsuruko/FeelzApp/README.md

 ////////////////////////////////////////////////////////////////////////////////
 DATA TEMPLATES
 ////////////////////////////////////////////////////////////////////////////////
-post data is stored with the following fields:
+post data is stored with the following fields in the mongo model:

 "postCategory": String,
 "postTitle": String,